RolandHughes/ls-cs/README.md

-# Ls-Cs Cross Platform Library for Desktops and Embedded Systems Development
+# LsCs Cross Platform Library for Desktops and Embedded Systems Development

 *This is project is not maintained by the CopperSpice project and we no longer accept code from them.*